humanetech-community/community-hub/_activities/01-awareness-program/02-campaigns/09-campaign-harmful-ui.md

 ## Deliverables

+Some infographics to increase awareness about how social media (and other sites) are designed in order to attract and distract users.

+The following infographics have been realised and published on HTC social channels.

 ### [Picture]: [Infographics](/awareness-program/deliverables/harmful-ui/)

-Some infographics to increase awareness about how social media (and other sites) are designed in order to attract and distract users.
+Ideas about next infographics: [github](https://github.com/humanetech-community/awareness-program/issues?q=is%3Aissue+is%3Aopen+label%3Aharmful-ui)